 BACKGROUND

 Type 1 diabetes (T1D) is a complex disease with a higher incidence in Europeans than other populations.
-The Colombians Living in Medellin (CLM) is admixed with ancestry contributions from Europeans, native Americans (NAT) and Africans (AFR).
+The Colombians Living in Medellin (CLM) is admixed with ancestry contributions from Europeans, Native Americans (NAT) and Africans (AFR).

 AIM

 Our aim was to analyze the genetic admixture component at candidate T1D loci in Colombian individuals with the disease.